zdravkov/kendo-docs/api/javascript/ui/treelist.md

         });
     </script>

-#### Example - subscribe to the "filterMenuInit" event after initialization
+#### Example - subscribe to the "filterMenuInit" event during initialization and change the default operators

     <div id="treelist"></div>
     <script>